 Intracavitary symptoms and signs are due to tumors that obstruct valvular function, blood flow, or both (causing valvular stenosis, valvular insufficiency, or heart failure).
 Intracavitary symptoms and signs may vary with body position, which can alter hemodynamics and physical forces associated with the tumor.

 Myxomas may manifest with the triad of heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
 Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more , embolic disease, and constitutional symptoms.
 Myxomas may cause a diastolic murmur that mimics the murmur of mitral stenosis Auscultation Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more but whose loudness and location vary from beat to beat with body position.
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more but whose loudness and location vary from beat to beat with body position.
 About 15% of pedunculated left atrial myxomas produce an audible “tumor plop” as they drop into the mitral orifice during diastole.
 Myxomas may also cause arrhythmias.
-Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more and finger clubbing Measuring finger clubbing Key components in the evaluation of patients with pulmonary symptoms are the history, physical examination, and, in many cases, a chest x-ray.
-These components establish the need for subsequent... read more are less typical but may occur.
+Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more and finger clubbing Measuring finger clubbing are less typical but may occur.